dib-lab/dibsi/coc.rst

 The Quick Version
 -----------------

+DIBSI events are neither a dating scene nor an intellectual contest.

 DIBSI is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race,